vdesabou/kafka-docker-playground-docs/docs/cli.md

 - [delay](playground%20tcp-proxy%20delay) - ⏲️ Add milliseconds delay to service response.
 - [break](playground%20tcp-proxy%20break) - 💔 Break sending the response to the client.
 - [close-connection](playground%20tcp-proxy%20close-connection) - ❌ Close the Zazkia active TCP connections
-- [close-all-connection-with-error](playground%20tcp-proxy%20close-all-connection-with-error) - 🧹 Close all Zazkia TCP connections which are in error state (close all with error button in Zazkia UI)
+- [close-all-connection-with-error](playground%20tcp-proxy%20close-all-connection-with-error) - 🧹 Close all Zazkia TCP connections which are in error state
 - [toggle-accept-connections](playground%20tcp-proxy%20toggle-accept-connections) - 🙅‍♂️ Change whether new connections can be accepted
 - [toggle-reads-client](playground%20tcp-proxy%20toggle-reads-client) - ✅ Change whether reading data from the client is enabled.
 - [toggle-reads-service](playground%20tcp-proxy%20toggle-reads-service) - ✅ Change whether reading data from the service is enabled.
 - [toggle-writes-client](playground%20tcp-proxy%20toggle-writes-client) - ✅ Change whether writing data to the client is enabled.
-- [toggle-writes-service](playground%20tcp-proxy%20toggle-writes-service) - ✅ Change whether reading data to the service is enabled.
+- [toggle-writes-service](playground%20tcp-proxy%20toggle-writes-service) - ✅ Change whether writing data to the service is enabled.
 - [open-ui](playground%20tcp-proxy%20open-ui) - 🌐 Just open Zazkia UI (http://localhost:9191) in your browser

 ### Tools commands